 NRM North Strategy

-Tasmania’s three natural resource management organisations, NRM South, NRM North and Cradle Coast Authority have developed their new regional strategies through to 2030.
-Developed collaboratively across regions, the strategies adopt a consistent, scalable, whole-of-state NRM framework that the NRM organisations will use to prioritise their investment.
+Developed collaboratively across regions, Tasmania's three NRM regional strategies through to 2030 adopt a consistent, scalable, whole-of-state NRM framework that the NRM organisations will use to prioritise their investment.

 Focusing on the three primary themes of Land, Water and Biodiversity, the strategies provide a blueprint for the actions that each NRM organisation will focus on through to 2030.
 With a view to long-term outcomes that include support for Aboriginal communities, improving landscape resilience to climate change, improved waterway health, and reducing impacts on Tasmania’s threatened species, the regional strategies maintain a strong focus on improving the condition of natural resources and driving sustainable production using specific and measurable criteria.